 Conviction (TV series, NBC, 2006).
 Stephanie March as Alexandra Cabot (from Dick Wolf’s Law & Order franchise), in a new series featuring the public and private lives of New York district attorneys.
 Julianne Nicholson, Milena Govich also star.

 Cosby (1996).
-Features T’Keyah “Crystal” Keymah as Erica Lucas, a lawyer turned chef.
+Based on the UK tv series “One Foot in the Grave,” and starring Bill Cosby and Phylicia Rashad.
+Features T’Keyah “Crystal” Keymah as Erica Lucas, a lawyer turned chef, as the couple’s daughter.

 Courting Alex (CBS, 2006).
 Jenna Elfman as an attorney working with her father.